andrasq/node-qbuffer/Readme.md

 returned bytes.
 Calling `peekline` a second time will return the same line again.

+### buf.setDelimiter( delimiter )

+Define the record delimiter for records returned by getline().
+The default is `"\n"`, for newline terminated strings.

+Delimiter can be

+- `string` 1 or 2 character terminating string.
+The terminator is considered part of the record, and is returned in the data
+- `number` length for fixed length records.
+- `function` that returns the computed length of the record.
+The delimiter function is invoked as a method call with `this` set to the qbuffer instance
+- `null` to restore the built-in default of newline terminated strings

 ### buf.read( nbytes [,encoding] )

 Remove and return the next nbytes bytes from the buffer, or null if not that